Tax residence and domicile in Ireland

 decide your ‘ordinary residence’.

-For a married couple or civil partners, the residence status of each spouse is assessed independently of the other so it is possible for one spouse or civil partner to be resident and the other to be non-resident.
-If your residence status differs from that of your spouse or civil partner, you can choose to be treated as single people for tax purposes if it is more beneficial.
+For a married couple or civil partners, the residence status of each spouse is assessed independently of the other, so it is possible for one spouse or civil partner to be resident and the other to be non-resident.
+If your residence status differs from your spouse or civil partner, you can choose to be treated as single people for tax purposes if it is more beneficial.

 If you are resident and employed in Ireland but your spouse or civil partner is not resident in Ireland and has no income - so that your earnings are the only source of income - then it may be possible to claim the Married or Civil Partner's Tax Credit and the increased tax rate band.
+You can do this after the end of the tax year when you file a return of income which includes a declaration about your spouse or civil partner's income.

 Your domicile is the country where you live with the intention of remaining there permanently.
 It may be different to your residence or nationality.